How to Send Mass DMs on Twitter Safely in 2026

 Week 5: Initial Launch

-- Start with 15-20 automated DMs per day maximum
+- Start with 15 to 20 automated DMs per day maximum

 - Continue all organic engagement activities